 Figure 4 shows returns above feed costs per hundredweight produced.
-Returns include the sale price minus the cost to purchase it as well as the change in inventory value of any cattle still in inventory at calendar year-end.
-All three groups in this graph tend to follow each other closely except from 2013 to 2015 where the <500 group separated itself from the other two groups.
-When you look at the twenty-year average of these three groups in the graph, it explains why from the highest to the lowest, the groups are only separated by about \$1.30 per hundredweight produced.
+Returns include the sale price minus the cost to purchase the cattle as well as the change in inventory value of any cattle still in inventory at calendar year-end.
+All three groups in this graph tend to follow each other closely except from 2013 to 2015 and from 2020 to 2022 where the <500 group separated itself from the other two groups.
+When you look at the twenty-year average of these three groups in the graph, it explains why from the highest to the lowest, the groups are only separated by about \$7.90 per hundredweight produced.
 The highest twenty-year average was for the 500-750 group.